JIAOJIAOMEI/Evolution_algorithm/Experiment14/results/Experiment14.md

 ## Mutation rate

 The left column is the performance plots of dimension=50, and the right column is dimension = 400.
 The x axis represents the values we tried for parameter mutation rate.
-The y axis is the average/mean of 10 solutions produced by each parameter combination.
+The y axis is the average/mean of 10 solutions produced by each parameter combination.Different color of bars represent different algorithms.

 ![mutation_rate](mutation_rate.png)